Regina Zimmerman Kelly Manuscript Collection-Oak Park Public Library

-Regina Zimmerman Kelly was born in New Orleans, Louisiana in 1898, where she began writing at age 10.
+Regina Zimmerman Kelly was born in New Orleans, Louisiana in 1898.
+She began writing at age 10.

 After graduating from St. Mary’s Dominican convent school, she taught at a high school.
 In 1920 she